mdraselislam1944/Abexita-Assignment/README.md

 ### Create a Doctor

 Create a new doctor in the database.
+Sample data give on sample-data-.txt this file.

 **POST** `/doctor`